Insurance “Assurance” (with video)

 By the way, ACORD is the accepted form of insurance certification throughout the USA.
 A non-profit organization serving insurance agencies worldwide since 1971, ACORD stands for Association for Cooperative Operations Research and Development.
 The ACORD Certification shows ALL current insurance coverage of your potential contractor, with coverage limits and expiration dates.

 If ANY of the 3 types of coverage are missing, it shows a gap in your contractor’s insurance, and you’re best advised to avoid anyone with incomplete coverage.

-Before you agree to hire any contractor, they can call their agent, and literally within minutes (during normal business hours M-F, 9a-5p), you’ll get via email your free, newly-issued ACORD certificate from their insurance provider.
+Before you agree to hire any contractor, they can call their agent, and literally within minutes (during normal business hours Monday through Friday, between 9 AM – 5 PM), you’ll get via email your newly-issued ACORD certificate at no charge, from their insurance provider.

-This newly-issued certificate shows YOUR name & address PLUS the contractor’s name & address with coverage info, all for your project.
+This newly-issued certificate shows YOUR name & address PLUS the contractor’s name & address with coverage info for your project.

 Answer to a commonly-asked question: “Yes, the general contractor’s insurance coverage DOES cover any sub-contractors doing work on your project.”

 Simplify your research: Ask for a company’s ACORD certificate… it’s easy!

 Now that you know what you NEED in order to PROCEED, the insurance angle of your project can move forward quickly and easily!